cmb69/schedule_xh/README.md

 1. Switch to `Schedule` in the back-end to check if all requirements are fulfilled.

-Note that the data files of Schedule_XH could be accessed directly by calling their URL.
-A `.htaccess` file to prohibit this is already contained in the default data folder.
-For other servers or for custom data folders you have to take care for yourself, that the data are protected from non authorized access.

 ## Settings

 The configuration of the plugin is done as with many other CMSimple_XH plugins in